-The Writings of Toni Morrison Honors (c) 1⁄2 credit Semester 1 BMS
+The Writings of Toni Morrison Honors

 This course will explore the work and legacy of Toni Morrison through her speeches, essays, literature, and poetry.
 As president Barack Obama said in his eulogy in the summer of 2019, "Toni Morrison was a national treasure.
 Her writing was not just beautiful but meaningful - a challenge to our conscience and a call to greater empathy."
 Morrison's work "brings us that kind of moral and emotional intensity that few writers ever attempt...using a tone that is lyrical, precise, distinct, and inclusive."
 Through her work, this course will examine questions of American identity, particularly the ways that the narratives of enslaved peoples and their descendants have become some of the most essential poets of our nation.